ctrlfaith/ctrlfaith/README.md

 # 👋 Hi there, I'm Phuriphatthanachai Rattanatham

-🎓 4th-year IT Student at Rambhai Barni Rajabhat University

 💻 Passionate about **Web Development**, **API Development**, and **Software Testing**

 🚀 Bridging **Dev** and **QA** to build software that is both functional and reliable